Verticordia roei: Taxonomy and naming

-George placed this species in subgenus Verticordia, section Catocalypta along with V. inclusa, V. apecta, V. insignis, V. habrantha, V. lehmannii and V. pritzelii.
+George placed V. roei in subgenus Verticordia, section Catocalypta along with V. inclusa, V. apecta, V. insignis, V. habrantha, V. lehmannii and V. pritzelii.

 Distribution and habitat

 This verticordia usually occurs in sandy soil, often with clay or loam over laterite.
 Subspecies roei is widespread and locally common in areas between Merredin, Boorabbin, Wickepin, Hyden and Lake Grace in the Avon Wheatbelt, Coolgardie, Esperance Plains and Mallee biogeographic regions.
 Subspecies meiogona has a smaller distribution near Dalwallinu and Mukinbudin in the Avon Wheatbelt and Coolgardie bioregions.

 Conservation

 Subspecies meiogona is classified as "Priority One" meaning that it is known from only one or a few locations which are potentially at risk.
 Subspecies roei is classified as "not threatened".

 Use in horticulture

 Subspecies roei has proven to be difficult to propagate and maintain in cultivation but more success has been achieved with subspecies meiogona.
 The latter subspecies has been grown from cuttings and by grafting onto Chamelaucium uncinatum rootstock.